Skip to Main Content

 Lookup functions provide a means to reference data stored as a table elsewhere in a spreadsheet, and so extract values from it for use elsewhere.

-LOOKUPLocates a supplied value in one column and returns a value from the same row in another column
+LOOKUPLocates a supplied value in an ordered column and returns a value from the same row in another column

 HLOOKUPWorks the same as VLOOKUP but with data that is arranged in rows rather than columns

-In addition to these functions, there's now also the more-powerful XLOOKUP, and the old power-user favourites of MATCH and INDEX.
+In addition to these functions, there's the old power-user favourites of MATCH and INDEX which were often used as an alternative to VLOOKUP before XLOOKUP's arrival on the scene!
 We'll take a look at those too.

 LOOKUP